Someone Who Takes U P Arms Agains Their Own Country

 I should accept preferred the near violent of deaths to such abject humiliation.

-Pugachev's tribunal.
+Pugachev'south tribunal.

 As opposed to kneeling, a tradition called бить челом - (chip' chelom, "chirapsia ane's forehead") was more than acceptable and widespread in aboriginal Russian federation.
 At start, it referred to a literal bowing to a higher authority (i.e. moving 1's brow forward) to demonstrate the highest respect.
 It soon caused new meanings: to bow, to beg or plead for something, and to greet someone.